QtnRBT/RESTaurant-API/README.md

 }
 ```

-If we get it we can see that it now returns :
+If we get it, we can see that it now returns :

 ```json
 {